vcz-fr/blog/_posts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 We will deploy a Shared load balancer.
 The service page presents several options such as:
 - The IP address to bind the load balancer to;
 - The billing mode: `Bandwith` for stable heavy traffic or `Traffic` for light or spiked traffic;
-- The bandwidth: 5Mbps to 2Gbps for Bandwith mode or 1Mbps to 300Mbps for Traffic mode.
+- The bandwidth: 5Mbps to 2Gbps for Bandwidth mode or 1Mbps to 300Mbps for Traffic mode.

 We would like users to access our applications deployed on Kubernetes.
 For that, we have multiple solutions to link our load balancer to our workloads: